-Nonnative plant species presence within the mitigation areas varied during Year 2 and was most abundant during the spring.
+Nonnative plant species presence within the mitigation areas varied during Year 3 and was most abundant during the spring.
 Perennial pepperweed is very dense and established in some of the mitigation areas, especially portions of DG-4.
 Because perennial pepperweed can produce dense colonies through seed germination and underground rhizomes (rhizomatous roots), removal of this species without the use of systemic herbicide is very difficult.
-Nonnative plant species encountered within the mitigation areas during Year 2 were removed using hand tools, including hula hoes and weed whips.
-In addition, a hot water vapor machine was used to treat nonnative weeds in areas where native growth was minimal.
-All planting basins were hand-weeded to avoid damage from hand tools and/or hot water vapor.
+Nonnative plant species encountered within the mitigation areas during Year 3 were removed using hand tools, including hula hoes and weed whips.
+All planting basins were hand-weeded to avoid damage from mechanical tool.